Book Now

 Local Culture and Tradition at Ghandruk Village

 The Gurung ethnic group makes up the majority of the inhabitants of Ghandruk Village.
 One of the largest ethnic groups in Nepal is the Gurung, who are renowned for their rich cultural heritage, bravery, and support of the Gurkha regiments in the British and Indian armed forces.
-Besides there resides Brahmin, Chettris and Magars and so on.
+Besides, there reside Brahmins, Chettris, Magars, and so on.

 Overall, the people of Ghandruk are a prime example of the rich Gurung culture, exhibiting their deeply ingrained customs, gracious hospitality, and peaceful coexistence with the natural world.
 Their manner of life and customs add to Ghandruk's charm.

-Is Travel Insurance required for short Ghandruk Trek?
+Is travel insurance required for the short Ghandruk trek?

 Travel insurance is not mandatory, but having one can be beneficial in the event of unseen circumstances during your travel time in Nepal.